anassRio/Spring_boot/Notes.md

     @SequenceGenerator : Generate a sequence for the primary keys of the Entity
     @GeneratedValue : Provides for the specification of generation strategies for the values of primary keys
     @Transient : Specifies that the property or field is not persistent
+    @Transactional : Manage state of the Entity covred by spring JPA